anagomesdesign/personal-page/README.md

 As a rule of thumb, I suggest this course of action for each assignment:
 - Make sure you're on the `main` branch.
 - Pull the latest changes from the remote repository.
+- Always remember to run `npm install` before starting your work.
+  - This is not always necessary, but a good practice when working with more people.
 - Create a new branch for the assignment.
 - Work on the assignment.
   - If you have any blockers, check the [Possible blockers](#possible-blockers) section.